Skip to main content

 dbaas_memory_percentMemory utilization excluding cache and operating system buffers (RAM) in percent

-dbaas_cpuCPU utilization on database cluster nodes in percent
+dbaas_cpuPercent vCPU utilization on database cluster nodes

-dbaas_cpu_iowaitI/O wait time in percent
+dbaas_cpu_iowaitI/O waiting time in percent

 dbaas_disk_read_iopsNumber of read operations per second